comp423-25s/comp423-25s.github.io/docs/resources/exercises/sp01-one-story.md

 # Sprint 1 - Week 1 - One Story End-to-End

 The goal of this sprint is to have your primary story working end-to-end in the CSXL code base.
 Additionally, your team will get into the flow of performing Pull Requests and Code Reviews for one another and keeping your project board updated to reflect the status of ongoing work.
-Finally, you will stand up a staging environment that mirrors our production environment on CloudApps.

 In the first week of this Sprint, your feature's backend services layer is permitted, and generally expected, to fake responses from the database and AI integration.